flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/performance.md

 #### Rate of Descent

-To calculate the TOD with a fixed vertical speed (rate of descent) we have to enter the starting altitude and the desired target altitude and also the desired vertical speed.
+To calculate the TOD with a fixed vertical speed (rate of descent) we have to enter the starting altitude, the desired target altitude, and the desired vertical speed.

 Example: